spastorino/why-rust/content/index.md

 - Used by a lot of big names already (Mozilla, Google, Microsoft, Facebook, Twitter, etc) --

-- You can use it to:
+- You can use it for:
 --

+  - Systems programming in general
+--

   - Fix hot stops of your high level app
 --

-  - To build WebAssembly apps
+  - WebAssembly
 --

-  - To build embedded or IoT stuff
+  - Web APIs
 --

-  - In general, as a replacement of something you would do in C/C++
+  - Networking solutions and/or blockchain solutions
+--

+  - Embedded or IoT systems
+--

+  - Games
+--

+  - Cli
+--

+  - Etc

 ---
 class: center